 Taiwan's real estate cycle indicators resumed under a green light, reflecting a stable market, in the second half of 2009 as the real estate market rebounded gradually (Chart 1.9).
-In 2009, transactions in the real estate market continued to expand concentrated in Taipei City and Taipei Housing prices for existing buildings hit a new peak, while housing housing construction prices new rebounded and nearly reached a historical high.
+In 2009, transactions in the real estate market continued to expand and concentrated in Taipei City and Taipei County.
+Housing prices for existing buildings hit a new peak, while housing prices for new housing construction rebounded and nearly reached a historical high.
 Despite a contraction in the supply of new residential property, the number of vacant residential properties remained high.